ibexa/documentation-developer/docs/guide/econtent/econtent_features/staging_system.md

 ## Switching between temporary and live versions

-After the import, you must switch the database tables and Solr cores.
+After the import, you must switch the database tables and Solr cores (if you are using Solr).
 Execute the following commands:

 ``` bash
 php bin/console silversolutions:indexecontent swap